dbpedia/dbpedia-databus-collection-downloader/README.md

-# Minimal Download Client
+# DBpedia Databus Collection Downloader

 This is a light-weight dockerized data-downloader for the DBpedia Databus.
-This container takes a collection URI and simply pulls its data to a local directory.
+This container takes a collection URI and pulls its data to a local directory.
 It does not support any format or compression conversion.
 If your application requires data in a format that is not available on the Databus, please use the full DBpedia Download Client.
 Run the container with the following two environment variables:
 * `TARGET_DIR`: The target directory for the downloaded files
 * `COLLECTION_URI`: A collection URI on the DBpedia Databus